swabhs/open-sesame/README.md

 `$MODEL = targetid`

 A bidirectional LSTM model takes into account the lexical unit index in FrameNet to identify targets.
 This model has *not* been described in the [paper](https://arxiv.org/abs/1706.09528).
+Moreover, FN 1.7 exemplars cannot be used for target identification.

 ### 2. Frame Identification

 `$MODEL = frameid`

 Frame identification is based on a bidirectional LSTM model.
 Targets and their respective lexical units need to be identified before this step.
 At test time, example-wise analysis is logged in the model directory.
+Exemplars can be used for frame identification using the ```--exemplar``` flag during training.

 ### 3. Argument (Frame-Element) Identification

 `$MODEL = argid`

 Argument identification is based on a segmental recurrent neural net, used as the *baseline* in the [paper](https://arxiv.org/abs/1706.09528).
 Targets and their respective lexical units need to be identified, and frames corresponding to the LUs predicted before this step.
 At test time, example-wise analysis is logged in the model directory.
+Exemplars can be used for argument identification using the ```--exemplar``` flag during training.

 ## Prediction on unannotated data